UK's FTSE floored by weak financial stocks

 Atif Latif, director of trading at Guardian Stockbrokers, was more optimistic that better corporate profits would enable the FTSE to recover and rise from any pull-backs.

-Oil major Royal Dutch Shell reported a forecast-beating rise in earnings on Thursday, and TV company ITV also posted higher profits.
+Oil major Royal Dutch Shell (RDSa.L) reported a forecast-beating rise in earnings on Thursday, and TV company ITV (ITV.L) also posted higher profits.